bartoszgolek/NFlags/docs/README.md

 When registering flag, builder contains either `EnvironmentVariable` and `LazyEnvironmentVariable` methods.
 If `LazyEnvironmentVariable` is used, the variable will be resolved using provider when accessing command arg value, otherwise during initialisation.
 Same goes to setting config path, builder contains either `EnvironmentVariable` and `LazyEnvironmentVariable` methods.
 If `LazyEnvironmentVariable` is used, the variable will be resolved using provider when accessing command arg value, otherwise during initialisation.

+If flag default value is set to `True`, falg will be set to `False` when passed from CLI.

 ### Set option
 Option is an prefixed argument with value.